 Science and Education Publishing (SciEP) - is one of the largest Open Access journal publishers.
-It is currently publishing many open access, online, peer-reviewed journals covering a wide range of academic disciplines.
+It is currently publishing much open access, online, peer-reviewed journals covering a wide range of academic disciplines.
 SciEP serves the worldwide academic communities and contributes to the progress and application of sciences with its publication.
 Science and Education publishing (SciEP) is an ideal outlet for the publication of your significant research findings.

 SpringerOpen - SpringerOpen includes over 155 peer-reviewed open access journals across all areas of science.

-Wiley Open Access - per-reviewed open access journals across many research disciplines (accross biological, chemical and health sciences).
+Wiley Open Access - peer-reviewed open access journals across many research disciplines (across biological, chemical and health sciences).

 WorldWideScience.org - is a global science gateway, providing one-stop searching of over 90 national and international scientific databases and portals from more than 70 countries.